aswinkumar1999/Elec_iBot_Session/README.md

 # Troubleshooting

 Remember the Sequence it works ?? ( NO ?
-Check the Document )
+Check the Document ( Elec-iBot Session (1).pdf )

 Bluetooth --> Arduino --> Motor Driver